outbe/outbe-contracts/contracts/tribute/README.md

-# Consumption Unit
+# Tribute

-Consumption Unit is a non-transferable non-fungible cryptographically secure and auditable token that represents a proof of consumption made by a user and serves as inputs to the network’s Proof of Consumption logic and underpin token issuance and reward participants.
+Tribute is a non-transferable non-fungible cryptographically secure and auditable token that represents a proof of consumption made by a user and serves as inputs to the network’s Proof of Consumption logic and underpin token issuance and reward participants.

-Consumption Units creation is a responsibility of a separate actor "Consumption Unit Agent" that signs each consumption unit and pushes to the network.
+Tribute creation is a responsibility of a separate actor an "Agent" that signs each record, and it's pushed to the network.

-_NB: at the moment anyone could create consumption units for testing purpose i.e. no mint restrictions_
+_NB: at the moment anyone could create Tributes for testing purpose i.e. no mint restrictions_

-Consumption unit is implemented in a way of smart contract and below is described logic how to deal with it.
+Tribute is implemented in the way of smart contract, and below is described logic how to deal with it.

-## Consumption Unit Creation
+## Tribute Creation

-Creating of the consumption unit is a "mint" operation.
+Creating of the Tribute is a "mint" operation.
-For minting a consumption unit the following data is required:
+For minting a Tribute the following data is required:
-- "token_id" the consumption unit identifier, should be unique.
+- "token_id" the Tribute identifier, should be unique.
 - "owner" a user address that this consumption belongs to.
-- "entity" the consumption unit entity i.e. payload info.
+- "data" the Tribute entity i.e. payload info.
 - "signature" is a cryptographical signature of the entity hash.
 - "public_key" is a public key to verify the signature.
+- "token_uri" is an optional URL for compatibility with CW721.

-### Signing Consumption Unit Data
+### Signing Tribute Data

 Signing raw data is important to make sure that the given Consumption Unit is authentic.
 For assuring that the [ECDSA secp256k1](https://cosmwasm.cosmos.network/core/standard-library/cryptography/k256) elliptic curve cryptography is used.